 Under the dog house: Thieves hate dogs.
 So why not take advantage of any dog accessories you have in your yard, like a dog pen or a dog house, to stash your spare key?
 The only downside to this is that someone who needs to access your home may also not feel comfortable looking for a spare around where your dog is.

 Sick of having to hide a spare key?
 Here are a few solutions:

 Home automation: Just as you can control your thermostat, your washing machine and other appliances remotely, you can do the same with your door locks if you have home automation locks.
-Some locks will allow you to give one-time use pass codes to guests, others will put you at the controls to lock and unlock entry doors as you see fit.
+Smart locks will allow you to give one-time use passcodes to guests, others will put you at the controls to lock and unlock entry doors as you see fit.
 Talk with a locksmith today for more information.

 Key lock box: Just like the type that real estate agents use, this lock box attaches to either a front or back door and can only be opened when someone correctly enters the access code.

 Use the garage: Instead of hiding a key, give guests the code to your garage (if applicable).
 Just make sure that the door permitting entry to the home from the garage is unlocked, so once the garage door is accessed, the individual doesn’t have another barrier regarding entry.